Church of Scientology: Licensing

 The Church of Scientology denies the legitimacy of any splinter groups and factions outside the official organization, and has tried to prevent independent Scientologists from using officially trademarked Scientology materials.
 Independent Scientologists, also known collectively as the "Free Zone" are referred to as squirrels within the organization.
 They are also classified by the Church of Scientology as suppressive persons ("SPs")—opponents or enemies of Scientology.
 Hubbard himself stated in Ron's Journal '67 "That there were only seven or eight Suppressive Persons on the planet".

 In 2010, an exception to the rule was made specifically for the Nation of Islam, which is the only officially sanctioned external Dianetics organization and the first official non-Scientology Dianetics org since 1953.
-Minister Louis Farrakhan publicly announced his embracement of Dianetics, and has been actively promoting Dianetics, while stating he has not become a Scientologist.
+Minister Louis Farrakhan publicly announced that he had embraced Dianetics and has actively promoted it while stating that he has not become a Scientologist.
 He has courted a relationship with the Church of Scientology, and materials and certifications are still required to be purchased from the organization, and are not independently produced.